-- Completed - the campaign is completed.
+- "Completed" – the campaign is completed.

-Also, if an error occurs during the campaign execution, the campaign will have the status Error.
-The reason for the error can be viewed by clicking on the red icon ! next to the campaign name.
+If any issues occur during the campaign execution, it will have an "Error" status.
+You can view the reason for the error by clicking on the red exclamation mark ! next to the campaign name.

-- The Recurring campaign also cannot be paused after launch due to the specifics of its operation logic.
+- Recurring campaign also cannot be paused after launch due to the specifics of its operation logic.

-Let's consider the example of adding a new template: a template that is already used for sending has its own metrics (openings, clicks, etc.), and a new template that is added to an existing and running campaign will not have this data, therefore, it will be less often used by the system for sending, which will be reflected in analytics accordingly.
+The template already being used for sending has its metrics (opens, clicks, etc.), while the new template added to the existing and running campaign will not have this data.
+Therefore, the system will use the new template less frequently for sending, which will be reflected in the analytics data accordingly.